bsuttor/ploneconf-talk-2022/presentation.md

 ## About

-This presentation is avaiable on github: https://github.com/bsuttor/ploneconf-talk-2022
+This presentation is avaiable on Github: https://github.com/bsuttor/ploneconf-talk-2022

-I use markdown-slides to generated it: https://gitlab.com/da_doomer/markdown-slides
+I used markdown-slides to generate it: https://gitlab.com/da_doomer/markdown-slides

 [comment]: # (!!! data-background-image="medias/background-presentation-imio.png" data-background-size="contain")